swo/16s-book/manuscript/sec03.md

 Before trying to process your dataset, be sure you have the following raw data[^3] and metadata:

+[^3]: In what follows, I'll talk about "raw data", by which I mean data that you would get from the sequencing center.
+There is actually a more raw kind of data that comes right out of the sequencing machine that gets processed right away.
+On the Illumina platform, this data is CASAVA.
+Different version of CASAVA produce slightly different output, and every sequencer might have a different version of CASAVA, so be prepared for slight variations in the format of your raw data.

 - *Forward reads*.
 For Illumina, this means a *fastq* file that might have a name like:
 ~~~~~~~~
 `130423Alm_D13-1939_1_sequence.fastq`